OluSure/OluSure/README.md

 ### Hi there 👋
 <big><b>Here is a portfolio of a super cool undergraduate, most projects here are single-handedly done by me.
 Arrg...
-I could remember the part that got me exhausted when coding, oops before I forget here is a short info about me.
+I could remember the part that got me exhausted when coding, oops before I forget here is short info about me.
 </b></big><br/><br/>